 - Teams that complete all three stages of training and are raising equity or convertible notes are eligible to be considered for up to $50,000 in matching investment from VentureWell.

 To enter the E-Team Program, all teams must apply first for Stage 1.

 For details on the E-Team Program stages, please see the program details and deadlines section of these guidelines.

 E-Team Program goals:

-- Support the development of technology-based inventions and innovations that have a positive benefit to society and/or environmental impact in the US and/or globally.
+- Support the development of technology-based inventions and innovations that have a positive benefit to society and/or the environment.

 - Assist E-Teams with developing a business model that will help turn ideas into products and get them out of the lab and classroom and into the market.
 VentureWell supports solutions that will scale in an entrepreneurial, economically self-sustaining way through the development of a product or service, in a for-profit, licensing, or a partnership structure.

 - Provide opportunities for student inventors and innovators to learn by doing through working in multidisciplinary teams on real world problems with the potential for scalable impact.

 - The team must be a part of a VentureWell member institution (US-based college or university).
 Check here to see if your college or university is a member.
 If your institution is not a member, please contact us at firstname.lastname@example.org.